• Skip to primary navigation

 • (Optional) To make the fat layer on top of the ribs place the vital wheat gluten and water into a food-processor and blend until a sticky mass is formed.
 Apply a layer of "fat" on top of each rib set.

-• Heat 1 tbsp of olive oil in a pan, add the ribs and roast on each side for 4 minutes.
+• Heat 1 tablespoon of olive oil in a pan, add the ribs and roast on each side for 4 minutes.
 Serve right away.

 Keyword vegan ribs